 Square Tiles Each of these flat tiles measures one inch (1 in.) on a side and has an area of one square inch (1 sq. in.).
 Preschool experiences filling rectangles with square tiles can lead to early understandings of area measurement.

 The Great Value of Early Experiences with Concrete Materials

 As children move up through elementary school, counters, tiles, and stacking cubes will be replaced by symbols for representing number ideas.
 Therefore, I can’t emphasize enough the importance of concrete experiences with math ideas in preschool and primary grades.
 For example, an understanding of the equation “3 + 4 = 7” should be grounded in the visual memory of composing groups of four and three objects and knowing there are seven all together.
-Furthermore, a key third grade expectation, a stepping stone along the path to world-class math proficiency, is knowing from memory the multiplication tables.
+Furthermore, a key third grade expectation, a stepping stone along the path to world-class math proficiency, is knowing from memory the addition and multiplication facts and also their related subtraction and division facts.
 However, before third graders commit these facts to memory they should have deep conceptual understandings for the operation of multiplication (when it is used) and its operational properties ( order doesn’t matter and division is the reverse the multiplication process).
 For example, 3 x 8 = 24 should be associated visually in a child’s mind with eight groups having three things in each group; 3 groups having 8 things in each group; an array of 24 dots with three rows and eight columns; or a rectangle measuring 8 inches by 3 inches filled with 24 square tiles one inch on a side.